ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Re-Rendering Hell: How We Escaped It and Made React Fast Again - <a href="https://medium.com/@hussam.dev.001/re-rendering-hell-how-we-escaped-it-and-made-react-fast-again-6af63a956ff7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Celebrating 29 Years of JavaScript: The Language That Revolutionized the Web - <a href="https://medium.com/@tomas-svojanovsky/celebrating-29-years-of-javascript-the-language-that-revolutionized-the-web-a1284cedbf7f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Husam Albasha`**
+✍️ **posted by `Tomas Svojanovsky`**

-<blockquote>Hey everyone!
-I wanted to share a recent journey we had at our startup toptalla where we tackled some sneaky performance issues in our…</blockquote>
+<blockquote>Reflecting on JavaScript’s journey from its humble beginnings to its monumental impact on the tech world</blockquote>

 <h3>2.
 Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>